Symmetric mutations algebras in the context of sub-cluster algebras

 Apply the same technique with every time we have $\mu_{\sigma(i_{x})}=\mu_{i}$ for any $x\in \{i_{1}, \ldots, i_{k}\}$.
 Therefore, there is $\mu=\mu_{j_{1}}\cdots\mu_{j_{k}}$ and permutation $\eta$ such that $\mu_{j}\mu_{i}(Q')=\mu(\eta(Q))$ where $i \notin \{\mu\}$.
 Hence $\overleftarrow{\mu}\mu_{j}\mu_{i}(Q')=\eta(Q)$.
 Then $\mu_{\overline{i}}=\overleftarrow{\mu}\mu_{j}$, which finishes the proof of this case. \end{description} \end{proof}

 \begin{thm} Let $\Sigma=(X, Q)$ be a seed.
-Then we have the following $ \mathcal{A}(Q)$ is symmetric if and only if $|Q|<\infty$ with no rigid vertices, i.e., $Q$ does not contain any subquiver that is $\sigma$-similar to any of the quivers in (3.2).
+Then $ \mathcal{A}(Q)$ is symmetric if and only if $|Q|<\infty$ with no rigid vertices, i.e., $Q$ does not contain any subquiver that is $\sigma$-similar to any of the quivers in (3.2).

 \end{thm} \begin{proof} $ ``\Leftarrow"$\\ Let $z$ be a cluster variable in $\mathcal{X}_{Q}$ rooted at the initial cluster variable $x_{l}$.
 Then there is a quiver $Q'\in [Q]$ such that $z$ is a cluster variable in the seed $(Y, \mu_{l}(Q'))$.
 Then Lemma 3.18 guarantees the existences of a sequence of mutations $\mu_{\overline{l}}$ and permutation $\tau$ such that $\mu_{\overline{l}}\mu_{l}(Q')=\tau(Q)$.
 Therefore $z$ belongs to the cluster of the seed $(\mu_{\overline{l}}(Y), \tau(Q))$, which means $z\in \mathcal{B}(Q)$.